pebble-dev/pebble-dev.github.io/_posts/2018-06-13-get-ready-to-rebble.md

 Hi again!
 I'm [Katharine Berry](https://twitter.com/KatharineBerry), back with a brief update about the Rebble Web Services.
 As you have all probably noticed, we've been a bit quiet since my [last post](/2018/02/15/rebble-web-services.html).
-Unfortunately, life happened for all of us, as it tends to.
-But we're back on the case, and before we go any further, we have something important for you to do!
+We've all been very busy, so we haven't had much time to blog lately.
+However, we're still on the case, and before we go any further, we have something important for you to do!